mastodon/blog/content/posts/2021-01-29_Mastodon-3.3/index.md

 {{< figure src="popout.gif" caption="Continue watching or listening as you browse" >}}

-As for media, you can finally use **familiar hotkeys to control audio and video playback** -- space to toggle playback, "m" to mute, "j" and "l" to jump backward and forward, and a few others.
-If you scroll away from an audio or video while it's still playing, **the playback will continue in the corner of your screen with convenient buttons to reply, boost, or favourite the post it's from**.
+As for media, if you scroll away from an audio or video while it's still playing, **the playback will continue in the corner of your screen with convenient buttons to reply, boost, or favourite the post it's from**.
+You can also finally use **familiar hotkeys to control audio and video playback** -- space to toggle playback, "m" to mute, "j" and "l" to jump backward and forward, and a few others.
 And finally, **media modals got a facelift**, now using the average color from the picture for the page overlay and always showing interactive buttons for the post underneath.

 ### Conclusion